-I regularly write on technology, feminism, and social justice for the ALiGN Media Lab.
+I regularly write on technology, feminism, and activism for the ALiGN Media Lab.
+Published posts:

 2016.
 "A prehistory of the cloud" by Tung-Hui Hu.
 Journal of Communication, 66: E12-E14.
 (Book review).

 2014.
 "Celebrity, sex, fashion ... and feminism?
 Exploring the relationship between popular feminist media blogs and perceptions of feminism."
 Carleton University, Ottawa, Ontario.
 (Master's thesis).